Setting Practical Expectations and Timeline

 Before an approximate amount of time required can be estimated, the following factors need to be considered:

-How much money does your lodge, camp or resort make in a year?
+How much money does your lodge, marina or resort make in a year?

 Also related to this is how strong is the repeat guest list?

 There are a few different markets out there when it comes to fishing & hunting lodges, camps and resorts.

 There are viable businesses that provide a good return to owners.

 Then there are operations that are more of a hobby or part time business that the owner utilizes to earn only a minimal return but it keeps him or her busy.